Get insider access

 Build Quality

-The Samsung Odyssey Neo G7 has great build quality.
+This monitor has great build quality.
 It's mainly plastic that feels good, and the base of the stand is metal.
 The stand is easy to adjust, and it holds the screen well.
-There's a bit of wobble on the stand, but it shouldn't be a worry if you have a stable desk.
+There's a bit of wobble on the stand, but this is only an issue if you don't have a stable desk.
 Overall, it feels well-made, and there aren't any major issues of concern.

 Design